FredericoMB/Tarentola_Thermal_Exchange_Rates/Data/Data_Variables_Explained.md

 ## Cumulative Temperatures Dataset:

 This dataset ("*cumulative_temperatures_data*") contains the cumulative temperature change (in ºC) of each body part (snout, eye, head, dorsum, leg, foot, tail) for each individual, in each trial of each treatment.
-Cumulative temperature change of each body part was calculated as: **temperature of body part *x* at time *y* - temperature of body part *x* at time=0**.
+Cumulative temperature change of each body part was calculated from raw body temperature readings (no presented here) as: **temperature of body part *x* at time *y* - temperature of body part *x* at time=0**.
 These are then logged in the collumn headed by the name of the corresponding body part (column names: "Snout", "Eye", "Head", "Dorsum", "Leg", "Foot", "Tail").
 The remaining variables on the dataset represent:

   - *"**treat**"*: The trial's treamtment as a 2 level categorical variable (Heliothermy vs Thigmothermy);

-  - *"**heat**"*: The trial's direction of heat eaxchage (i.e. whether the animal was gaining or loosing heat) as a 2 level categorical variable (Heating vs Cooling);
+  - *"**heat**"*: The trial's direction of heat exchange (i.e. whether the animal was gaining or loosing heat) as a 2 level categorical variable (Heating vs Cooling);

   - *"**id**"*: The alphanumeric individual identification code given to each individual animal in the trial;